abhisheksingh87/reactive-starter/README.md

 ### How to use this starter

-1. Clone this repository
+1. Clone this repository.

-1. Build the starter microservice locally: `gradlew bootJar`
+1. Build the starter microservice locally: `gradlew bootJar`.

-1. Run the starter microservice locally: `gradlew bootRun`
+1. Run the starter microservice locally: `gradlew bootRun`.

 1. Verify microservice health in the browser
    - `http://localhost:8080/actuator/info`